ekhadley/subliminal/README.md

    - Which layers are contributing most?

+- I def need a non steered sublearning example to study
+   - I think going back to the prompting board is the first thing to try
+      - probably for lions specifically

+- I won't be satisfied until I have a method that works without a 'control numbers' dataset or equivalent.
+   - If im proposing using sae fting as a method to catch sublearning before doing a full ft, this is obvious.
+      - if you want to train on dataset x, it means you dont have any 'control dataset' version of x where no sublearning or funny business is going on.
+If you had that you'd just train on that.
+   - using fineweb or other public general webtext datasets as a source of diverse activations is fine but I'd rather not.

+   - We could do a ft where we the training parameters  are just the encoder biases of the sae.
+      - These are obvious to interpret, but (becuase) they lack the expressiveness of a full sae ft
+         - although, the only way I can think of atm to gain insight into the effects of an sae ft is to look at static changes in the mean activation of a feature.
+            - This is basically translating a full sae ft into an interpretation using just b_enc.
+         - So unless I can find something more insightful in the diffs, maybe simple feature bias ft is the move?

+   - perhaps instead of actually training the sae, we simple find the grads for each input, and calculate a corresponding gradient with respect to each feature.
+      - any different from enc bias ft?
+I don't think so?

+ - still trying to train these saes. loss not going down...

 ## experiments to try:

+ - quantify the magnitude of effects of the teacher's interventions:
+    - find base model loss on animal numbers
+    - find intervened teacher loss on animal numbers
+    - find finetuned student loss on animal numbers
+    - get some kl-divergences

  - gemma-mean diffing on:
    - steering number finetunes where transfer failed